eiffel-community/eiffel-intelligence-frontend/wiki/markdown/configuration.md

 ## Eiffel-Intelligence front-end server settings

-Which port EIffel-Intelligence front-end web-server should be started with is set by the property "server.port":
+Which port EIffel-Intelligence front-end web-server should be started with is set by the property **server.port**:

     server.port=8080